pingidentity/pingidentity-devops-getting-started/docs/home/README.md

 ---
-title: Home
+title: Welcome
 ---
-# Ping Identity DevOps
+# Welcome

-Welcome!
-DevOps@Ping is here to enable DevOps professionals, administrators, and developers to deploy Ping Identity software using container technologies.
-Our goal is to provide tools, frameworks, blueprints, and reference architectures in support of running our products.
+The team that is responsible for this documentation exists to enable DevOps professionals, administrators, and developers to deploy Ping Identity software using container technologies.
+Our goal is to provide tools, frameworks, blueprints, and reference architectures in support of running our products in containerized environments.

 New to Kubernetes?
 See [Kubernetes Basics](../reference/k8sBasics.md)